-Can ulcers heal on their own?
+Can an ulcer heal on its own?

 In the vast majority of cases, an ulcer won’t heal on its own and your horse will need some sort of intervention, either medicinal or natural.
-That said a very small percentage (around 5 to 10%) of horses will recovery completely on their own without any sort of treatment.
+That said a very small percentage (around 5 to 10%) of horses will recover completely on their own without any sort of treatment.
 While a small number of horses will recover on their own it’s better to presume they won’t rather than presume they will.

-How should you feed a horse with an ulcer?
+What should you feed a horse with an ulcer?

-If your horse has suffered from an ulcer then when it comes to his feed its time to go back to basics and keep it simple.
+If your horse has suffered from an ulcer then when it comes to his feed it’s time to go back to basics and keep it simple.
 If you keep these points in mind you can’t go far wrong: